Taylerfnunez/NYS-Land-Use/README.md

 * capacity_plot: Set to 1 to generate an capacity plot for your analysis, or 0 to skip it.

+* power_plot: Set to 1 to generate an power plot for your analysis, or 0 to skip it.

 * zone_aggregation_method: Choose how plots aggregate data across zones:
     * 0: Disaggregate by zone
     * 1: Aggregate all zones together
     * 2: Generate both disaggregated and aggregated analyses

+### plot_settings
+The plot_settings folder contains JSON files for each plot you would like to create.
+Each plot will have the following settings to decide:

+*  fig_size: Figure size (e.g. [12, 6])
+*  dpi: Plot resolution (e.g. 150)
+*  title_all_zones: If you selected to have a plot for all zones aggregated, here's where you would define the title
+* x_label_all_zones: If you selected to have a plot for all zones aggregated, here's where you would define the x-axis label
+* y_label_all_zones: If you selected to have a plot for all zones aggregated, here's where you would define the y-axis label
+* title_by_zone: If you selected to have a plot for all zones disaggregated, here's where you would define the title
+* x_label_by_zone: If you selected to have a plot for all zones disaggregated, here's where you would define the x-axis label
+* y_label_by_zone: If you selected to have a plot for all zones disaggregated, here's where you would define the y-axis label